 If the time is exceeded while parked this can result in a parking fine.
 However you can get this waived at the nearest ticket machine within the hour of the expiry time.

 If it’s too late for that, the best thing you can do is to pay the fine immediately before your car hire company becomes involved – otherwise you will be charged an additional administration fee by the hire company.

 The laws for driving are very similar to U.K laws and most European traffic laws.
 Still it is good to remind ourselves of the local laws in Gran Canaria.
-Do not be fooled by thinking that as a tourist you will be shown some leniency.

 You must have a driving licence with you at all times and have your passport/ID residence card.
 If you fail to show your licence if pulled over, you could get an on the spot fine of €150-200!
 Keep your insurance and car rental documents close at all times.

 You will notice on the roads that many will have a solid white line running down the centre of the road.
 Do not cross this line to over-take the car in front of you.
 Do not cross this line if you need to turn left.
 Wait until the line is intermitent.

 In tunnels you must use your headlights even during the daylight hours.
 Also a driver must wear a fluorescent jacket to get out of the car on a motorway or busy road.

 Allow a little more time than anticipated when returning your car.

 When returning the car, try to have it signed back in and ask the person inspecting the car to confirm it has been returned without any new damage and with the correct amount of fuel.
 If you have to return it out of office hours, then it is good practice to take a picture of the fuel gauge and photos of the car if there is no-one around to inspect it.